labyrinthinesecurity/kinglet/README.md

 # Installation

 Kinglet is a python3 script.
 For most of us, the only module one might have to install is the z3 module...
 Very simple!
-The scrip comes in two flavours:
+The script comes in two flavours:

 - The stable version, **kinglet_I.py** is unoptimized in terms of performance.
 The number of logical formulaes increases exponantially with the number of containers.
 - The next version, **kinglet_II.py** is currently in alpha.
 It uses a logical adder to drastically reduce the number of logical formulaes (see below).